GunioRobot/tween-dom.js/README.md

 So, that's what Tween-Dom.js is for.
 It adapts the [Tween.js](http://github.com/sole/tween.js) to set tweening values in DOM style properties (CSS) directly and adds some more features.

+You can see the test.html in action [here](http://c9.io/leocavalcante/tween-dom_js/workspace/tests.html)

 Example
 -------